-- Substance use can soothe the isolation, distress, and alienation of living in an often-hostile world, but can also put your life on a ruinous course.
+- Alcohol and drug use can soothe the isolation, distress, and alienation of living in an often-hostile world, but can also put your life on a ruinous course.

 - Even after coming out, you may feel pressure to behave in ways you don’t respect, sexually and socially, in order to feel like you fit in with your peers and community.

 - Being in a same-sex relationship can be challenging.
-Stigma and lack of social support still take a toll on couples.
+Although gay marriage is now legal throughout the United States, stigma and lack of social support still take a toll on couples.
 You may not have role models for how to build a loving partnership.
 And many couples get lost in the pros and cons of whether to be monogamous or have an open relationship.